woocommerce/woocommerce/plugins/woocommerce-blocks/src/StoreApi/docs/cart-items.md

 GET /cart/items
 ```

-There are no parameters required for this endpoint.
+There are no extra parameters needed to use this endpoint.

 ```sh
 curl "https://example-store.com/wp-json/wc/store/v1/cart/items"